-From the east coast to the west coast, check out the best golf courses in the United States including Augusta National, Pebble Beach, Pinehurst and more.
+From the east to the west coast, check out the best golf courses in the US, including Valhalla Golf Club, Augusta National and Pebble Beach.

 <b>Augusta National</b><br>Augusta National Golf Club is one of the most famous men's golf clubs in the world, let alone the United States.
 Located in Augusta, GA, the course is known for many of it’s remarkable features -- from "The Big Oak Tree" to Magnolia Lane -- but none more famous then "Amen Corner,” one of the most memorable stretches on any golf course, located between holes 11 through 13.